 COVID-19: Symptoms, Transmission, Tests & Treatment

-COVID-19 is mainly transmitted through droplets that are suspended in the air when an infected person coughs or sneezes.
+COVID-19 is mainly transmitted through droplets that are suspended in the air when an infected person coughs or sneezes. it can also be transmitted indirectly, after coming in contact with surfaces or objects that are contaminated with COVID-19 droplets.

 Most cases resolve with just symptom management at home (e.g. treating a fever with acetaminophen, or resting to relieve a headache), however hospitalization may be required for those who develop more serious symptoms, like shortness of breath or altered level of consciousness.
 There are also newly available antiviral medications, like Paxlovid, to treat COVID-19 in those who are most at-risk or who are severely ill.